AnaP2018/Getting-cleaning-data-week4-project/CodeBook.md

 ## Tidy_data.txt file

-Factor variables (Columns 1 and 2)
+<b>Factor variables</b> (Columns 1 and 2)

-1     subject: levels: 1 2 3 4 5 6
+* 1     subject: levels: 1 2 3 4 5 6
-2     activity: levels: WALKING WALKING_UPSTAIRS WALKING_DOWNSTAIRS SITTING STANDING LAYING
+* 2     activity: levels: WALKING WALKING_UPSTAIRS WALKING_DOWNSTAIRS SITTING STANDING LAYING

-Numeric Variables - representing the average of each variable for each activity and each subject (by column number) 3	    timeDomainBodyAccelerometerMeanX
+<b>Numeric Variables</b> - representing the average of each variable for each activity and each subject (by column number)

+3	    timeDomainBodyAccelerometerMeanX
 4	    timeDomainBodyAccelerometerMeanY
 5	    timeDomainBodyAccelerometerMeanZ